oslabs-beta/kaptn/README.md

 ## Updates

+Version 2.0.1 -

+- Adds expandable visx graphs for pods' and nodes' historical cpu and memory usage.

+- Adds variable refresh rate.

 Version 2.0.0 -

 - **Kaptn Krane Cluster Manager:**
-  View live metrics and scale, delete or restart resources like pods, nodes, and deployments in our revolutionary, easy-to-use interface that harnesses the power of kubectl commands.
+  View live and historical metrics, and scale, delete or restart resources like pods, nodes, and deployments in our revolutionary, easy-to-use interface that harnesses the power of kubectl commands.
 Features including filtering by namespace, sorting by cpu and memory percent, one-click control of your clusters, and much more makes taking command of Kubernetes easier than ever before!

 - **New Start Page:**
   We've completely revamped the start page, including the addition of installation checks and quickstart links.
 Now you can troubleshoot problems more quickly, and get right into your workflow.